vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 OAuth lets client applications verify themselves to and receive an OAuth access token from an identity provider (IDP) like Keycloak or Okta.
 These client applications can then pass the access token to authenticate to Vertica server as a substitute for username & password.

-A client application should first configure the IDP and get the following parameters:
+A client user should first configure the IDP and get the following parameters:

 - ***client_id***: ID of the confidential client (application) registered in IDP.
 This is used by server to call introspection API to retrieve user grants; and used by client to retrieve tokens.